sebi06/BioFormatsRead/README.rst

 Some more infos can be found at: `python-and-bioformats <http://slides.com/sebastianrhode/python-and-bioformats/fullscreen>`_

+Important Remark: Not all function where tested to work with Python 3 yet.

 Acknowledgements
 ----------------
 *   Christoph Gohlke from providing the czifile.py and tifffile.py.